Getting to Know Your Neighborhood: Inman Square

 1334 Cambridge St.

-This Inman Square institution is always crowded, so expect to wait.
+This Inman Square institution is always crowded.
 Once you taste the food, you’ll know why.
-S & S is the closest thing to a New York–style deli anywhere around Boston.
-In 1919, Ma Edelstein welcomed the first customers to her Cambridge deli by encouraging them to “es and es”—a Yiddish phrase for “eat and eat.”
-Her words inspired the name for what became the S & S Restaurant and Deli, now much expanded.
+S&S is the closest thing to a New York–style deli around Boston.
+In 1919, Ma Edelstein welcomed the first customers to her Cambridge deli by encouraging them to “es and es”—a Yiddish phrase for “eat and eat”—inspiring the name for what became the S&S, now much expanded.
 Someone from the family still shows up every day to run the bustling eatery.
-The menu includes traditional dishes, from the house-favorite Reuben, piled with extra-lean corned beef and served on marble rye, to a thick New York–style potato knish and hearty matzo-ball soup.
-Take-out and catering are also available.
+The menu includes traditional dishes, from the house-favorite Reuben, piled with extra-lean corned beef and served on marble rye, to a thick New York–style potato knish and hearty matzo ball soup.
+Takeout and catering are also available.
 The weekend brunch menu includes delicious Parisian French toast, filled with brie and fig, and a classic and savory steak and eggs.

 The Lily Pad